 This year’s Annual Report contains a summary of our Vision document and an overview of our work and financial operations over the last year, alongside analysis from the 2016 accommodation survey.
 If you would like to receive a hard copy of this report please contact us.

 Tackling Homelessness and Destitution amongst Migrants With No Recourse to Public Funds - Lorraine Lois and Dave Smith

 A Report on the Extent and Nature of Accommodation provided by NACCOM Member Organisations.

-A resource for practitioners and groups who want to get involved.
+A resource for practitioners and groups who want to get involved in accommodating destitute migrants.

 There are a range of projects across the UK which have highlighted the presence of destitute migrants and the need to develop responses to their humanitarian needs.
 These projects have also developed innovative practices that have the potential to inspire others.
 This resource identifies some of the elements of best practice in relation to these models.

 This report explains the nature and urgency of the problems affecting destitute migrants, what solutions might work and how obstacles to helping them can be tackled.
 It also gives advice on overcoming legal obstacles to giving help to destitute migrants.